-[Legal Firm's Name] offers legal help to clients in [Legal Firm's City], Hamilton, Kitchener, Sarnia, Guelph, and Peterborough, among other places, as either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.
+[Legal Firm's Name] offers legal help to either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.

 What Is a Fiduciary Employee?
-Employees Entrusted With Money, Key Secrets, Cheque Signing Ability, Special Authority, Among Other Things, May Be Legally...Learn More
+An Employee Entrusted With Money, Key Secrets, Cheque Signing Ability, Special Authority, Among Other Things, May Be Deemed As...Learn More

 Modification to the terms of an employee's compensation, position, duties, or other aspects of the employment relationship may give an employee the right to...Learn More

 Is a Termination Clause Within An Employment Contract Valid If Other Termination Clauses Violate the Employment Standards Act?
-All Clauses...Learn More
+Contracts With...Learn More

 Whether a person is legally deemed as an employee or as a contractor can result in significant turning points within employment law disputes.Learn More